Skip to main content

 The Verdict

 If you're a student in a genuinely loud dorm — the floor with the marching band roommate or the practice rooms next door — and you've shortlisted the Bose QuietComfort Ultra Headphones, you'll be well-served here.
-The DGH Cost-per-Year-of-Use Score reaches 8.6 — $103 per year over a 3-year window.
-CNET, Reviewed.com, and The Strategist all confirm the deepest-ANC pick.
+The DGH Cost-per-Year-of-Use Score reaches 8.6 — $79 per year over a 3-year window.
+Tom's Guide calls its ANC Bose's best ever, and TechGearLab measures 20-40dB of blocking.

 Best for Apple Ecosystem: AirPods Max USB-C